 1. Will it affects the 'walking down the aisle' moment negatively?
 That's a decision only you and your partner can make.
 This is a big decision, and ideally, both of you should be comfortable with it!

 2. If you decide to have your family photos during the 'first look', what if some family don't arrive?
 We can take the pictures at the reception, but you may not want to take the risk, and it could waste a bit of time.

 The couple in this photo had a First Look and got this ever so romantic image when they first saw each other.
 I love the tenderness and the overwhelming love this image conveys.
-The Bride and Groom did enjoy afternoon tea with their guests and then had another ten minutes for a few more photos as the golden sun came over the mountain tops and they headed off to their wedding reception.
+The Bride and Groom enjoyed afternoon tea with their guests and then had another ten minutes for a few more photos as the golden sun came over the mountain tops, and they headed off to their wedding reception.

-If you would like to talk to Verity Edgecombe about photographing your wedding day contact her here.
+If you would like to chat about wedding day photography options, contact me here.